kitctf/www/_posts/2014-11-13-getting-started.md

 permalink: /getting-started/
 ---

 We've created a small guide to get you started with CTF and more or less infosec in general.
 There are a few selected resources for each of the major CTF disciplines that should help you get up to speed in those.
-Also feel free to check out our other resource pages.

 ## Prerequisites